-The psoriasis is a skin disease that causes redness and irritation of the skin and can be debilitating for sufferers.
+Psoriasis is a skin disease that causes redness and irritation and can be debilitating for sufferers.
 However, according to research published by the Federal University of Pernambuco in Brazil, a vegetarian diet can positively improve symptoms.

 According to the School of Public Health of the University of Loma Linda, vegetarian diets are associated with a significant reduction in the incidence of diabetes.

-The information published by the George Washington University School of Medicine has also confirmed that vegetarian diets offer an important benefit for the treatment of diabetes and can even reduce the probability of development by half.
+The information published by the George Washington University School of Medicine has also confirmed that vegetarian diets offer an essential benefit for treating diabetes and can even reduce the probability of development by half.

-There is no health benefit, at all, to eat animal fat.
-It should not be surprising that when you eliminate it from your diet, you also eliminate the detrimental effects it has on your health life.
+There is no health benefit at all to eating animal fat.
+It should not be surprising that when you eliminate it from your diet, you also eliminate its detrimental effects on your health.

-After examining the long-term effects of following a vegetarian diet, Korean researchers concluded very comfortably that body fat and cholesterol levels were lower in vegetarians than in omnivores.
+After examining the long-term effects of a vegetarian diet, Korean researchers concluded that body fat and cholesterol levels were lower in vegetarians than omnivores.

-There are always exceptions, but in general, vegetarians and vegans tend to be much more deliberate in their food choices and much less likely to overeat or choose foods based on emotions, two habits that contribute enormously to obesity.
+There are always exceptions, but vegetarians and vegans tend to be much more deliberate in their food choices and much less likely to overeat or choose foods based on emotions.
+These two habits contribute enormously to obesity.

-According to the Department of Pediatrics of the University Hospital of Ghent in Belgium, following a vegetarian diet is a good way to reduce the chances of having a stroke or obesity.
+According to the Department of Pediatrics of the University Hospital of Ghent in Belgium, following a vegetarian diet is an excellent way to reduce stroke or obesity.

-The Langone Medical Center of the University of New York informs that the elimination of the consumption of animal protein in favor of vegetables will result in a higher urinary pH; while the low pH of the urine has been associated with the formation of stones.
+The Langone Medical Center of the University of New York informs that eliminating the consumption of animal protein in favor of vegetables will result in a higher urinary pH.
+In contrast, the low pH of the urine has been associated with the formation of stones.

 If you think vegetarians and vegans are nutritionally deficient or always hungry, think again!

-A good vegetarian recipe, in my opinion, has some form of plant-based protein, a serving of vegetables, some whole grains and lots of fresh herbs and fun sauces to keep things interesting.
+An excellent vegetarian recipe, in my opinion, has some form of plant-based protein, a serving of vegetables, some whole grains, and lots of fresh herbs and fun sauces to keep things interesting.